cedar10b/Caterpillar-Tube-Pricing/README.md

 There are also features that are associated only with a specific type of component (e.g. adaptors) and therefore can only describe tube assemblies that have this type of component.
 For tube assemblies that don't have this type of component, I filled in the gaps with zeros for numerical features and with an additional label for categorical features.

 Categorical features were transformed into numerical format either by replacing each label with a number (**label encoding**) or with **one-hot encoding**.
-Specifically for specs and component_ids I used one-hot encoding, and for all others label encoding.
-The label encoding was also combined with hashing where labels with low counts were all represented with the same value.
+Specifically for specs and component_ids, I used one-hot encoding, and for all others, label encoding.
+Both label and one-hot encoding were combined with hashing, i.e. for label encoding labels with low counts were all represented with the same numerical value, and for one-hot encoding rare features were all combined together as one feature.

+### **Feature engineering**

+I created the following features:

+From the quote_date: **year**, **month**, **week**, **day**, **day of year**, **day of week**

+From the specs: **total number of specs in a tube**, and **total_specs_score**.
+The total_specs_score is the sum of all individual specs labels (encoded as numbers) in a tube.
+The labels are carefully chosen to avoid collisions (e.g. tubes with N specs will always have higher total_specs_score than tubes with N-1 specs).

+From Bill_of_materials: **total number of all components in a tube**, **total number of components for each component type**, **and total_comp_score** (defined similarly to total_specs_score but here the sum is weighted with the number of times that each component is used in the tube).

+From Comp_[type]: I used all the features for each one of the 11 different component types.
+However, the value of each feature was modified to take into account that one tube may have multiple components of the same type.
+For example if one tube has 2 adaptors with component_id='C-1230' and 4 more adaptors with component_id='C-1695', the weight feature of the adaptor type will be a **weighted sum** of the 'C-1230' and 'C-1695' components with the weights of the sum equal to 2 and 4 respectively.